 End of Season Flooding Effects on Soybeans, Harvest

 October has gotten off to a wet start in most of the state.
-These rains are beneficial in helping to recharge soil moisture for the 2018 growing season.
-However, some areas have received more than 8 inches of rain since October 1, leading to saturated soil and flooding/ponding.
+These rains are beneficial in helping to recharge soil moisture for the 2024 growing season.
+However, some areas have received several inches of rain since Oct.
+1, leading to saturated soil and flooding/ponding.
 Considering potential impact on yield and ability to harvest these fields will be critical in the next few weeks.

 - Plant Lodging.
 Lodging can occur when water rapidly enters and leaves the field.
 Lodged plants in contact with the soil or covered with mud, silt and debris will probably result in increased deterioration of the seed and poor seed quality.

 - Sprouting in the Pod.
 This occurs in a two-step process.
 First, seeds swell to a size large enough to break open the pod.
 This is observed when the pods mature but frequent rains, continuous drizzle or foggy days cause water to be soaked up by the pod wall, wetting the seed.
 The seed then swells and breaks open the pod.
 Once pods are opened, more water can reach the seed.
 If air temperatures are above 50oF and seed moisture increases above 50%, germination will start.
 Aside from getting water off the field as quickly as possible, nothing can be done to prevent seeds from germinating in the pod.